deckerweb/woocommerce-delivery-notes/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.1.1

-This plugin adds Delivery Notes for the WooCommerce Shop Plugin.
+This plugin adds invoices and delivery notes for the WooCommerce shop plugin.
 You can add company info as well as personal notes and policies to the print page.

 == Description ==